zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 In the two-integration flow patterns, the **Backend Integration** performs these steps:

-1. Receive an event from a backend application such as ERP for a business document that needs to be sent out to an external trading partner.
+1. Receive an event from a backend application such as ERP for a business document that must be sent out to an external trading partner.
 2. Translate the message to an industry-standard B2B format, for example EDI (Electronic Data Interchange) format.

 The **B2B Integration for Sending Messages** performs these steps:

-1. Add headers, encrypt, sign, and compress the payload, as per your desired configuration.
+1. Add headers, encrypt, sign, and compress the payload, per your desired configuration.
 This step is called Packaging akin to wrapping an object into an envelope, putting it in a box, and making it ready for delivery.
 2. Transmits the message to the external trading partner's endpoint.
 3. If the trading partner responds with a transport level acknowledgment, update the status of the transmitted message accordingly.